Under-fire Boris Johnson denies lying over lockdown parties

 British Prime Minister Boris Johnson has denied misleading Parliament about lockdown-breaching parties

-LONDON -- British Prime Minister Boris Johnson on Tuesday denied misleading Parliament about lockdown-breaching parties, as senior government ministers said he would have to resign if he was proven to have lied.
+LONDON -- British Prime Minister Boris Johnson on Tuesday denied misleading Parliament about lockdown-breaching parties, as senior government ministers said he would have to resign if he is proven to have lied.

-Former Johnson aide Dominic Cummings has said he is willing to swear under oath that the prime minister was warned in advance that a May 2020 garden party for Downing Street staff would break coronavirus restrictions.
+Former Johnson aide Dominic Cummings has said he is willing to “swear under oath” that the prime minister was warned in advance that a May 2020 garden party for Downing Street staff would violate coronavirus restrictions.

-Johnson denies he was warned.
-He told Parliament last week that he had attended the party, but considered it a work gathering that fell within the rules.
+Johnson told Parliament last week that he had attended the event, billed as a “bring your own booze” gathering in an invitation sent to 100 people by his principal private secretary.
+But Johnson said he considered it a work gathering that fell within the rules.

+“I’m absolutely categorical, nobody said to me, ‘This is an event that is against the rules,’” Johnson said Tuesday.

-“Nobody told me that what we were doing was … against the rules,” Johnson told broadcasters on Tuesday.
-“When I went out into that garden I thought that I was attending a work event.”
+“When I went out into that garden I thought that I was attending a work event," Johnson told broadcasters during a visit to staff at a London hospital.

-The garden party is one of a string of alleged rule-flouting government parties being investigated by senior civil servant Sue Gray.
+The garden party is one of a string of alleged rule-flouting government parties by Conservatives that have sparked calls for Johnson's resignation and are being investigated by senior civil servant Sue Gray.

 Treasury chief Rishi Sunak — often cited as a potential successor to Johnson as prime minister — said he believed Johnson’s explanation.
 But he said that “the Ministerial Code is clear” about the consequences of misleading Parliament.
 Ministers who do that are expected to resign.